Nicero/uikit-site/docs/pages/dropdown.md

 | Name        | Type    | Default | Description                      |
 |:------------|:--------|:--------|:---------------------------------|
 | `delay`     | Boolean | true    | Delay hiding the Dropdown.       |

+#### CSS Options

+Add class .uk-dropdown-close to dropdown container or to item to hide dropdown when user click on item.